MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/govern-guides-through-power-platform-environments-and-power-apps.md

 To facilitate a smooth flow of guides between environments, we recommend [Power App](/power-apps/powerapps-overview) to enable the relevant employees to transfer guides from one environment to another.
 Hereby, your organization can establish an audit trail with the required metadata being added to support the regulatory requirements of your industry, company quality controls, and traceability.

 The recommended flow structure between typical environments is illustrated below (arrows indicate the directions in which guides can be transferred).
 For instance, a guide can be transferred from authoring to validation and back again if it is deemed incorrect or not precise enough to be approved.
-However, a guide can't bypass the validation environment and must go through validation before being transferred to execution where it will be used by operators at a production line for example.
+However, a guide can't bypass the validation environment and must go through validation before being transferred to execution where it's used by operators at a production line for example.

 :::image type="content" source="media/flow-structure.png" alt-text="The recommended flow structure between 4 environments":::